Val-de-Reuil

 Val-de-Reuil (/fr/) is a commune in the Eure department in Normandy in north-western France.
 It is located south of Rouen in a loop of the Seine.
 Created as the new town of Le Vaudreuil in 1972, its name was changed to Val-de-Reuil in 1984 to avoid confusion with its neighbour, Le Vaudreuil.

 Population

-The inhabitants of Val-de-Reuil are called Rolivalois.
+The inhabitants of Val-de-Reuil are called Rolivalois in French.
+Population data refer to the commune in its geography as of January 2025.

 History

 Le Vaudreuil (ensemble urbain) was one of the nine new towns created in France in the beginning of the 1970s.